-Quality & variety
+Quality and variety

 The Libraries selects proposals representative of the excellent and diverse scholarship the University produces.

-Community value & support
+Community value and support

 The Libraries looks for proposals that align with the University’s strategic goals, offer unique value to a field or discipline, and offer value to the wider community.

-Capacity & complexity
+Capacity and complexity